Transfiguring Adoption

 Margaret Fink is an adoptive mother who was inspired by her own experiences to form the non-profit Transfiguring Adoption in order to help other adoptive and foster families support the children under their care who suffer from trauma.
 Her inspiration stemmed from a visit to Universal Studios in Orlando, Florida, and its Wizarding World of Harry Potter theme park based on the popular book and film series.

-While all of these endeavors are action-oriented and have reaped positive results, Transfiguring Adoption also spotlights the efforts of individual adoptive parents and foster care homes across the country.
-“We are quite proud of our work with actor Chris Rankin – aka Percy Weasley in the Harry Potter films – to create the ‘Chris Rankin Award for the Best Adoptive Parent,’” Margaret Fink says.
+While such endeavors are action-oriented and reaped positive results, Transfiguring Adoption also recognized the efforts of individual adoptive parents and foster care homes across the country.
+“We are quite proud of our work with actor Chris Rankin – aka Percy Weasley in the Harry Potter films – to create the ‘Chris Rankin Award for the Best Adoptive Parent,’” Margaret Fink said.
 “The fall time award also has a sister award for foster parents in the spring.
 Both are annual events in which the public can nominate people who they think are deserving of the titles.
 The public also votes on the winner.
 The award is a great way to highlight to the public the parents who are therapeutically helping children who are going through difficult situations.
 The awards also serve to encourage parents who are unsung heroes.”

-Although Transfiguring Adoption coordinates a wide-range of activities and spotlights numerous films and books in its online discussion guides, Harry Potter has had the greatest impact on its evolution.
-Within the world of Harry Potter, for instance, “transfiguring” is a branch of magic that alters the form or appearance of an object.
-A national network of volunteers, meanwhile, are known as the Elf Squad and serve as Transfiguring Adoption’s “socks on the ground.”
-The house-elf Doby, introduced in Harry Potter and the Chamber of Secrets, was granted his freedom when Harry Potter tricked Doby’s master Lucius Malfoy into giving the elf a sock – receiving an article of clothing from their master is the only way for an elf to end its servitude.
+Within the world of Harry Potter, “transfiguring” is a branch of magic that alters the form or appearance of an object.
+The house-elf Doby, meanwhile, was granted his freedom when Harry Potter tricked Doby’s master Lucius Malfoy into giving the elf a sock – receiving an article of clothing from their master is the only way for an elf to end its servitude.
+Transfiguring Adoption named its national network of volunteers the Elf Squad and served as the organization’s “socks on the ground.”

 Anthony Letizia